adisembiring/aws-saa-preps/01-iam-s3.md

 - Directory Service AD Connector: trusted relationship beetween AD-AWS Account
 - Setup a Federation proxy or an Identity provider (SAML)
 - Use IAM role mapping
--
 - Setup an AWS Security Token Service to generate temporary tokens  `STS:AssumeRole`

-- Setup a Federation proxy or an Identity provider

-- Configure an IAM role (Option 4)

 # S3